Form Healthy Habits This Spring

 Refocus Your Diet

 Spring cleaning?
 Don’t forget your pantry.
-While you are at it, why not stock up on everyday superfoods and healthy, nutritious meal options to give your body prime fuel for health.
+While you're at it, why not stock up on everyday superfoods and healthy, nutritious meal options to give your body prime fuel for health.
 We should get as many of our nutrients as we can from whole foods and rely on vitamins and supplements from real food sources only to fill in nutritional gaps.

 That’s difficult to do if we eat a lot of processed foods.
 Foods that have undergone substantial processing are often lower in nutrients, higher in refined carbs and contain more artificial ingredients.5 When you clean out your pantry this spring, restock it with fresh, whole foods to refocus your diet and give your body optimal nutrition.